 We’ll walk you through what you need to know about these theories.

-In short, a nursing theory outlines the needs of patients and explains how nurses should respond to different situations.
+In short, a nursing theory outlines clients’ needs and explains how nurses should respond to different situations.

-Over the years, different nursing theorists have created guidelines for understanding the nursing role, the relationship between a nurse and their patient, and the best treatment options for patients.
-These different theories reflect nursing research and work to improve the overall well-being of patients.
+Over the years, different nursing theorists have created guidelines for understanding the nursing role, the relationship between a nurse and their client, and the best treatment options for clients.
+These different theories reflect nursing research and work to improve clients’ overall well-being.

 What is the nursing metaparadigm?

-The nursing metaparadigm is the idea that there are four main components that interact and are generally interrelated when it comes to treating patients.
-The metaparadigm provides structure and key areas of focus that help define how nurses should evaluate a patient and their needs and then determine the appropriate nursing care.
+The nursing metaparadigm is the idea that four main components interact, and are generally interrelated when treating clients.
+The metaparadigm provides structure and key areas of focus that help define how nurses should evaluate a client and their needs and then determine the appropriate nursing care.

 The metaparadigm is reflected in the different nursing systems.
-When nurses use all four components when evaluating and treating patients, they provide holistic care.
-The major components of the metaparadigm look at the patient’s health from all angles.
+When nurses use all four components when evaluating and treating clients, they provide holistic care.
+The major components of the metaparadigm look at the client’s health from all angles.